 What the orthopedic fellowship looks like:

-- 1 year (Others do second year on a different fellowship)
+- 1 year (some do a second year on a different fellowship)

 - Orthopedic fellowships are cyclically competitive (every 4-5 years, there’s a new, popular fellowship that everybody wants to get into)